isabella232/journey-optimizer-learn.en/help/set-up-decision-management/create-collections.md

 ---
 title: Create collections
-description: This video shows how to create collections in [!DNL Offer Decisioning].
+description: Learn how to create collections in [!DNL Offer Decisioning].
 Collections have eligibility rules associated with them to help you show them only to relevant customers.
 feature: Offers
 kt: 6747
 thumbnail: 329376.jpg